Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/static-analysis.md

 A model is _only_ eligible for static analysis if all of its parents are also eligible.

 Refer to the Fusion concepts page for deeper discussion and visuals: [New concepts](/docs/fusion/new-concepts).
-For mre info on the JSON schema, refer to [dbt-jsonschema file](https://github.com/dbt-labs/dbt-jsonschema/blob/1e2c1536fbdd421e49c8b65c51de619e3cd313ff/schemas/latest_fusion/dbt_project-latest-fusion.json#L4689).
+For more info on the JSON schema, refer to the [dbt-jsonschema file](https://github.com/dbt-labs/dbt-jsonschema/blob/1e2c1536fbdd421e49c8b65c51de619e3cd313ff/schemas/latest_fusion/dbt_project-latest-fusion.json#L4689).

 ## CLI override